Posts Tagged ‘Digital Britain’

 Also I’m not a particularly political person but it does strike me that we should now just get on with a General Election because we are now entering a silly season where there is a danger that Laws will be rushed in without properly being thought through.
 Of course I know politics doesn’t work like that…

-Digital Economy Bill is a lesson in politics
+Digital Economy Bill is a Lesson in Politics

 It’s out, after the first reading in the Lords yesterday!
 The Digital Britain bill that is, now known as the Digital Economy Bill.